 Add a portfolio backlog

-From the Backlog levels page, open the Add portfolio backlog dialog.
+From the Backlog levels page, choose New top level portfolio backlog.

 Name the backlog level, select the backlog level color, and add the work item type to associate with this level.
 Click Add.